 - Khinkali: juicy dumpling filled with minced meat (lamb or beef and pork mixed), onions, chili pepper, salt and cumin

-- Ajapsandali: dish consisting of eggplant, potato, tomato, bell pepper and seasoning
+- Ajapsandali: a dish consisting of eggplant, potato, tomato, bell pepper, and seasoning

 - Mtsvadi: meat impaled on a stick and cooked over an open flame